0

 While BC Electric's offices were in the building ten large air horns on top of the structure played the first four notes of O Canada at noon every day.
 The horns have since been moved to the Pan Pacific Vancouver roof.
 They are owned and managed by Canada Place.

-Text imported from Wikipedia article "Electra Building" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Electra Building" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants